cncf/memorials/dan-kohn.md

 The world has lost a powerful force for diversity in tech, open source software and its ecosystem.
 Thank you, Dan.
 We'll miss you and my thoughts and prayers are with your family.

+## Frederick Kautz

+I had the fortune of working closely with Dan on various projects for the past several years.
+First, establishing a Telecom strategy for the CNCF, then with the LFPH, helping develop its initial direction and organizing potential new companies to join.
+While we didn't always agree on an approach, he would spend the time to share and receive feedback gently.
+He was thoughtful about his delivery and made the time to make sure others would benefit personally and professionally.

+Despite his high impact and towering presence in the community, he was always the most humble person in the room.
+Instead, his real pride and joy was his family.
+In our private conversations, he never missed an opportunity to say something nice about his sons.

+His departure profoundly saddens me, and we will deeply miss him.